National Health Authority: Governing Board

 The NHA is governed by a Governing Board chaired by the Union Minister for Health and Family Welfare, Government of India; and is headed by a full-time Chief Executive Officer (CEO) supported by Deputy CEO and Executive Directors.
 The CEO of the NHA functions as the Member Secretary of the Governing Board.

 The Governing Board comprises Chairperson and 11 members.

-Succeeding Indu Bhushan on 1 February 2021, Former TRAI chairman Ram Sevak Sharma is the current CEO of the NHA.
+List of Chairperson

 Functions of NHA

 From 2018-19, the organization was under the control of the Ministry of Health and Family Welfare.
 After 2019, the organization became independent and answerable to its own board of experts and policy makers.
 The organization's primary activity is to manage the Pradhan Mantri Jan Arogya Yojana (PM-JAY), which is a national health insurance program in India.
 Other goals include improving access to health information and data for the public sector and supporting the Insurance Regulatory and Development Authority.
+NHA also oversees the development and adoption of ABHA (Ayushman Bharat Health Account), previously called Health ID.
+This program aims to establish a digital health identity for Indian citizens.

 In October 2019, the organization announced a collaboration with Google.
 In the collaboration, Google will provide digital training to staff and partners, while the organization will seek to increase public access to data.